knative/docs/docs/eventing/getting-started.md

 If the `knative-eventing` namespace does not exist or the `in-memory-channel-controller-*` is not listed, use the following steps to install Knative Eventing with the in-memory channel provisioner:

 1. Make sure that you have a functioning Kubernetes cluster.
 See the [Comprehensive Install guide](../install/_index.md) for more information.
-2. Install the Eventing CRDs by running the following commmand:
+2. Install the Eventing CRDs by running the following command:

     ```sh
     kubectl apply --selector knative.dev/crd-install=true \